sematext/docs/docs/tags/custom-tags.md

 ### Ansible

-It also possible to add custom tags to your Ansible playbook, for details please see [here](https://sematext.com/docs/agents/sematext-agent/ansible/#install-the-agent-using-an-ansible-playbook).
+It is also possible to add custom tags to your Ansible playbook, for details please see [here](https://sematext.com/docs/agents/sematext-agent/ansible/#install-the-agent-using-an-ansible-playbook).

 ## Sematext App Agent